When the Money's Gone

-"When the Money's Gone" is a song was written by Bruce Roberts and Donna Weiss and first released by Bruce Roberts on his 1995 album Intimacy.
+"When the Money's Gone" is a song written by Bruce Roberts and Donna Weiss and first released by Roberts on his 1995 album Intimacy.
 English musician Elton John provided backing vocals.
 An uptempo dance remix featuring Kristine W was also issued.
 The track peaked at number thirty-two on Billboard's Hot Dance Club Play chart.

-In 2003 the song was released as the last North American single by American singer-actress Cher from her twenty-fifth studio album, Living Proof.
+In 2003 the song was released as the last North American single by American singer-actress Cher from her twenty-fourth studio album, Living Proof.
 It was released in 2003 by Warner Bros, and WEA.

 Charts

 Cher version

 In 2001, Cher released a cover of the song on her album, Living Proof.
 In 2003, "When the Money's Gone" with the song "Love One Another" as its B-side was released as Cher's third and final American single.
 "Love One Another" earned Cher a Grammy nomination for Best Dance Recording; however, she lost the award to Kylie Minogue's song, "Come into My World".
 Cher performed "Love One Another" on The Farewell Tour and was sung as part of the Love Medley on the fifth leg of the tour only in Europe.